eladkarako/exiftool-source/README.md

     -struct, --struct
          Output structured XMP information instead of flattening to individual tags.
 This option works well when combined with the XML (-X) and JSON (-j) output formats.
-For other output formats, the structures are serialized into the same format as when writing structured information (see
+For other output formats, XMP structures and lists are serialized into the same format as when writing structured information (see
          &lt;http://owl.phy.queensu.ca/~phil/exiftool/struct.html&gt; for
          details).
 When copying, structured tags are copied by default unless --struct is used to disable this feature (although flattened